-If your D2-100 documentation is unavailable, start by enabling the Ramp, then setting Stage 2 to 15°C, engage the servo, then increase it 0.5°C at a time until spectroscopy is found or 30°C is reached.
+Fig. 10: Rb Spectroscopy (top) and Peak Lock Differential signal (bottom) If your D2-100 documentation is unavailable, start by enabling the Ramp, then setting Stage 2 to 15°C, engage the servo, then increase it 0.5°C at a time until spectroscopy is found or 30°C is reached.
 Assuming that the value of Range is non-zero, this should be a reliable method to find spectroscopy.

-Fig. 10: Rb Spectroscopy (top) and Peak Lock Differential signal (bottom)

 Once spectroscopy has been found, align the feature you want to lock to with the center line on the GUI plots.
 You can do this either by changing the Laser Current supplied to the diode, or by shifting the Center dial in the Ramp box.
 Turning Range up and down will make your ramp amplitude larger or smaller and show you more or less of your spectroscopy.
 Whatever is lined up with the center line on the plots is the feature the ICE Box will try to lock to.
 If you want to lock to a peak, align the top graph with the peak you want, and note that the bottom graph's peak lock signal should be near the middle of a slope.

-The intuitive thing to do is to center right on the feature you want, but you actually want to be a little bit offset from that.
-The ICE Box gives a slight kick when the servo is engaged, so if you're perfectly centered on a feature it can sometimes bump you over to the next peak.
-It doesn't matter which side you offset from (a little right or left will be fine) as long as you're still on the correct slope.
+While it may be intuitive to center right on the feature you wish to lock to, it is better to center the feature with a small offset either to the right or the left.
+The ICE Box servo gives a slight kick when the it is engaged, so if your feature is perfectly centered it can sometimes bump over to the next peak.
 The servo will always kick towards the center of the selected slope.
-It's recommend to aim for a roughly 5% offset from center when aligning the feature you wish to lock to.
+A roughly 5% offset from center when aligning the feature is ideal.
+2023/12/04 13:05 9/12 ICE Box Quick Start Guide